skokielibrary/spl-content/_content/annabelle/services--accessibility-special-needs.markdown

 - Computers with JAWS, ZoomText, and OpenBook screen-reading, scanning, and magnification software
 - Braille printer
 - VisualTek enlargers
-- Braille books for children

 ##Talking Books discussion group
 Those with visual impairments are invited to this monthly discussion of fiction and nonfiction works.
 We'll mail Talking Books cassettes from the Library of Congress to all registered participants several weeks prior to the discussion.
 To learn more, contact discussion leader Lee Leibik at 847-972-5651 or lleibik@skokielibrary.info.

 ##Homebound delivery
 If you have a Skokie Public Library card but can't visit our building because of age, illness, or a temporary or permanent disability, we'll bring the library to you.
-Contact Lee Leibik at 847-972-5651 or lleibik@skokielibrary.info to register for our free homebound delivery service.
+Call 847-324-3166 to register for our free homebound delivery service.
 Volunteers and staff will help select and deliver library materials to your door once a month.

 [Callout: